Hendejac/CpHMD-Analysis/index.md

 </p>

 Where *ρ*<sub>*i*</sub><sup>*unprot*</sup> and *ρ*<sub>*i*</sub><sup>*prot*</sup> are the probabilities that a given titratable site is either unprotonated or protonated, respectively.
-Keep in mind that this calculation exludes λ-values in a mixed state, meaning the λ-value falls between 0.2 and 0.8.
+Keep in mind that this calculation excludes λ-values in a mixed state, meaning the λ-value falls between 0.2 and 0.8.
-Calculating the *S*<sub>*i*</sub><sup>*unprot*</sup> as function time provides a good indication to the convergence of you titratable sites protonation states in a CpHMD simulation, and is shown in the jupyter notebook tutorial (CpHMD_Analysis_Example_AMBER.ipynb).
+Calculating the *S*<sub>*i*</sub><sup>*unprot*</sup> as a function of time provides a good indication of the convergence of the titratable sites' protonation state in a CpHMD simulation, an example of this is shown in the jupyter notebook tutorial (CpHMD_Analysis_Example_AMBER.ipynb).
 By calculating the *S*<sub>*i*</sub><sup>*unprot*</sup> at each simulated pH and fitting these points to the generalized Henderson-Hasselbalch equation the pK<sub>a</sub> can be calculated.

 <p align="center">